CollinsSpencer/bar-lobby/README.md

   - **main**, **preload**, and **renderer** are bundled to `out`
   - Also runs TypeScript typechecking
 - `npm run build:win`
-  - Runs `npm run build` and `electron-builder`, building for Windows
+  - Runs `electron-builder`, building for Windows
   - Outputs NSIS installer in `dist`
 - `npm run build:linux`
-  - Runs `npm run build` and `electron-builder`, building for Linux
+  - Runs `electron-builder`, building for Linux
   - Outputs AppImage executable in `dist`
 - `npm run build:unpack`
-  - Runs `npm run build` and `electron-builder`, building an unpackaged directory
+  - Runs `electron-builder`, building an unpackaged directory
   - Outputs the unpacked contents in `dist`
   - Useful for testing
 - `npm run dev-cert` (optional and only for Windows development)